Z-F-x/gnulinux-utils/README.md

 Enter `cd` as you would normally.

 Expected result:
-clears screen and displays the content of file with eza:
+`clear` is ran screen and displays the content of file with `eza --icons`:
 ![image](https://github.com/user-attachments/assets/94e0246a-297b-4199-834f-0b8f9838ffeb)